 Raphael, Scuderie del Quirinale, Rome

-If you find yourself in Rome this spring, make sure to check out one of the true treasures of the RIBA Collections: a drawing by the Italian High Renaissance legend Raphael, from c.1510.
+With Italy's museums opening their doors again, visitors get a chance to see one of the real treasures of the RIBA Collections: a drawing by the Italian High Renaissance legend Raphael, from c.1510.
 This drawing of the Pantheon is said to have been bought by the architect Inigo Jones while on his travels in Italy in 1613-14.
 It's been in our collections since 1894, and now features in the Scuderie del Quirinale's major Raphael exhibition.
-After returning from Rome the drawing will make an appearance at the National Gallery from 3 October.
+After closing in Rome the exhibition is scheduled to tour to the National Gallery, with dates to be confirmed.